 - If the new channel is also programmed for Emergency, you can change channels while in Emergency operation.
-The emergency alarm or call continues on the new channel. - If the new channel is NOT programmed for Emergency, you hear an invalid tone until you exit the Emergency state or change to a channel programmed for emergency.
+The emergency alarm or call continues on the new channel. - If the new channel is NOT programmed for Emergency, you see NO EMERGENCY, and hear an invalid tone until you exit the Emergency state or change to a channel programmed for emergency.